vvscode/docs/docs/video/video-for-ios/video-ios-sinch-client.md

                                                      userId:@"<user id>"];
 ```

 The _Application Key_ and _Application Secret_ are obtained from the Sinch Developer Dashboard.
-See \[Production and Sandbox Environments\]\[\] for valid values for _environmentHost_.
+See \[Production Environments\]\[\] for valid values for _environmentHost_.
 The User ID should uniquely identify the user on the particular device.

 ## Specifying capabilities